CSF2223/myGallery/ProjectSpecs.md

 # PROJECT SPECIFICATIONS and RUBRIC

+## Creativity
+ _ The primary purpose for a "freelance" project is to take what you have learned in the related "walkthrough" and make the

 ## General Specifications
  - The primary specification for a “walkthrough” is that all facets of the tutorial(s) - classroom and video - are followed in detail.
 Including:
  - HTML tags and their structure